powerman/vcprompt/README.txt

 Currently, it has varying degrees of recognition for Mercurial, Git, Subversion, CVS, and Fossil working copies.

-vcprompt has no external dependencies: it does everything with the standard C library and POSIX calls.
+vcprompt has minimal dependencies: it does as much as it can with the standard C library and POSIX calls.
 It should work on any POSIX-compliant system with a C99 compiler.
+Some features will only work with the help of an external library (see "Dependencies" below).

 To build vcprompt from the source tarball: